 Just as the name reveals, you can see five different mountain lakes along this trail.
 Some of them can be great for seeing beautiful reflections of the Matterhorn (for that, go early in the morning), others have distinctive colors and are really picturesque as well.
 And there are also two lakes – Grünsee and Leisee – where you can go swimming.

 In addition, you pass a mountain hut where you can stop for lunch, for a drink, or some ice cream.
-The hike ends at Leisee, which has a nice kids’ play area.
-Here you can find more practical info about this hike.
+The hike ends at Leisee Lake which has a nice kids’ play area.

 Good to know: While this is a family-friendly hike, don’t underestimate it and foresee enough time if you are hiking with children.
 I wouldn’t recommend the entire hike for families with kids younger than 6-7, but if you follow the main gravel road rather than the Alpine track and take a few shortcuts along the way, you could do it with younger kids as well.